Routine Load

 FROM KAFKA ("<key1>" = "<value1>"[, "<key2>" = "<value2>" ...])

-By configuring the Kafka property parameter in the data_source_properties, you can set up security access options.
-Currently, Doris supports various Kafka security protocols such as plaintext (default), SSL, PLAIN, and Kerberos.
+By configuring the kafka property parameters in data_source_properties, you can configure secure access options.
+Currently, Doris supports multiple Kafka security protocols, such as plaintext (default), SSL, PLAIN, Kerberos, etc.

-You can check the status of a load job using the SHOW ROUTINE LOAD command.
-The syntax for the command is as follows:
+The import job status can be viewed through the SHOW ROUTINE LOAD command.
+The specific syntax is as follows:

 SHOW [ALL] ROUTINE LOAD [FOR jobName];

-For example, executing SHOW ROUTINE LOAD will return a result set similar to the following:
+For example, SHOW ROUTINE LOAD returns the following result set example:

 mysql> SHOW ROUTINE LOAD FOR testdb.example_routine_load\G